 The nation's sole public meeting on the Real ID plan was held Tuesday at the University of California, Davis, campus.
-Final details of the plan are expected to be released after August.

 The California Department of Motor Vehicles, which hosted Tuesday's meeting at the request of Homeland Security, isn't opposed to the intent of Real ID, but has major concerns about funding, timing, security and privacy.